Naseem Banu: Career

 Naseem returned to Bombay and signed a contract with Sohrab Modi.
-She had started her career with Khoon Ka Khoon (Hamlet) (1935) and went on to make several films with Modi under the Minerva Movietone banner.
-After acting in films like "Khan Bahadur" (1937), Talaq (Divorce) (1938), Meetha Zahar and Vasanti (1938) she started work in what became known as her most famous film Pukar in the role of Noor Jahan.
+She had started her career with Khoon Ka Khoon (1935) and went on to make several films with Modi under the Minerva Movietone banner.
+After acting in films like Khan Bahadur (1937), Talaq (1938), Meetha Zahar and Vasanti (both 1938) she started work in what became known as her most famous film Pukar in the role of Noor Jahan.
 To prepare for the film she went riding every day and learnt singing.
 The film took over a year to complete and brought Naseem into prominence in a spectacular manner.
 One of her songs, "Zindagi Ka Saaz Bhi Kya Saaz Hai" became popular with the audiences.
 The publicity of the film dealt on her beauty calling her Beauty Queen and Pari Chehra a name that was to endure over the years before passing on to her daughter Saira Banu.

 After the classic Pukar, the demand for Naseem as an actress increased and she was approached by several film studios to act with them.
 But Sohrab Modi refused to release her from her contract.
 This caused some uneasiness between the two.
 Sheesh Mahal (1950), produced by Minerva show-cased her acting talents devoid of make-up and jewellery and clad only in simple sarees.
 From Minerva Movietone, Naseem moved to Circo and then Filmistan studios where she performed in Chal Chal Re Naujawan with Ashok Kumar.

-Married to Ehsan by now, the husband-wife team started Taj Mahal Pictures and made several films like Ujala (1942), Begum (1945), Mulaqat (1947), Chandni Raat (1949) and Ajeeb Ladki (1942) under the home banner.
+Married to Ehsan by now, the husband-wife team started Taj Mahal Pictures and made several films like Ujala (1942), Begum (1945), Mulaqat (1947), Chandni Raat (1949) and Ajeeb Ladki (1952) under the home banner.
 The last two were also directed by her husband, Mohammed Ehsan.
 However she did a couple of action and fantasy films ("low-grade films") like Sinbad Jahazi (1952) and Baghi (1953), in which she was not accepted by the audiences.
 She acted in Minerva's Nausherwan-E-Adil (1957) in a small role and then quit acting.
 She continued to remain active, first trying her hand as a producer, and then as her daughter's dress-designer when Saira entered films with Junglee (1961).

 Some of her best films are Pukar (1939), Chal Chal Re Naujawan (1944), Anokhi Ada (1948), Sheesh Mahal (1950) and Shabistan (1951).
 She co-starred with most of the top stars of those days like Sohrab Modi, Chandra Mohan, Prithviraj Kapoor, Trilok Kapoor, Ashok Kumar, Shyam, Surendra, Navin Yagnik, Prem Adib, and Rehman.
 It was during the shooting of Shabistan (1951) that the famous actor Shyam had a fall from the horseback and died.
 She was one of the costume designers for the film Purab Aur Paschim (1970).